YoussefElBoukaili/2023_setting_up/README.md

-to compile this program please type in the terminal:
+to compile this code please type in the terminal:

 make